kammitama5/kammitama5.github.io/_posts/2018-2-1-Thursday-February-1st.md

 ## So....
 - I'm actually spending some time over the next four days, just sailing with three friends.
   It should be pretty fun, and it's a welcome break from LA.
 I hope we see whales.
-- This week, I interviewed with one company, got rejected by two, made a friend (a VP of one who didn't have anything to offer me at the moment but wanted to keep in touch with me), turned down a top bootcamp (I honestly only applied to two and got into both (then said no), and they're both considered "top"; whatever that means) and started drafting up my Personal statement for Grad school.
+- This week, I interviewed with one company, got rejected by two (one of which is schizo because they simultaneously recruited me and rejected me), made a friend (a VP of one who didn't have anything to offer me at the moment but wanted to keep in touch with me), turned down a bootcamp (I honestly only applied to two and got into both (then said no), and they're both considered "top"; whatever that means) and started drafting up my Personal statement for Grad school.
 - I'm actually over the moon to be working on Academics; a place where I can see fruition to actual work I put in.
 Real life